brandonpeebles/CS_and_SWE_study_plan/README.md

 <sub><sup>Image from https://www.clipartkey.com/view/ohhmhm_computer-science-and-engineering-computer-science-icon-circle/</sup></sub>

 ## What is this?
 <p>This living document is my study plan for computer science and software engineering topics.
-Given my previous experience in analytics/operations plus education in industrial & systems engineering, it’s been customized to fill specifically my knowledge gaps and prepare me for a role in software engineering.
+Given my previous experience in analytics/operations plus education in industrial & systems engineering, it’s been tailored to specifically fill my own knowledge gaps and prepare me for a role in software engineering.
 It outlines what I’m covering (in roughly the order I plan to cover it) as well as serves as a way to track my progress.</p>

 ---